matiasgali/guillotine/README.md

-If you find bugs or quirks that are not oddly specific I'll be happy to hear about them, but for edge cases is that the [code base] (src/jquery.guillotine.coffee) has been keept as manteinable as possible, in those cases you are free and encouraged to customize the plugin to suite your needs.
+If you find bugs or quirks that are not oddly specific I'll be happy to hear about them, but for edge cases is that the [code base] (src/jquery.guillotine.coffee) has been kept as maintainable as possible, in those cases you are free and encouraged to customize the plugin to suite your needs.